-Yes, Uncle Sam gets a cut.
-Bitcoin and other cryptocurrencies may exist in a “virtual” world, but as far as the Internal Revenue Service (IRS) is concerned, they’re very much “real” property, which means that for anyone trading, investing, or otherwise involved in this arena, it’s important to understand cryptocurrency taxes.
+Yes, the IRS gets a cut.
+Bitcoin and other cryptocurrencies may exist in a “virtual” world, but as far as the Internal Revenue Service is concerned, they’re very much “real” property, which means that for anyone trading, investing, or otherwise involved in this arena, it’s important to understand cryptocurrency taxes.

 Back in March 2014, the IRS said as much when it issued initial guidance on U.S. federal tax implications for transactions in, or transactions that use, virtual currency.
 The IRS noted that in some environments, virtual currency functions like “real” currency, similar to the U.S. dollar or other legal tender (even if it doesn’t have legal tender status).

-I made a profit investing in, or buying and selling, cryptocurrencies last year—now what?
+I made a profit investing in, or buying and selling, cryptocurrencies in 2017—now what?
 Do I have to pay Bitcoin taxes?

-The IRS views cryptocurrencies in a similar light as more traditional assets, like stocks and real estate, meaning gains in many cases are subject to capital gains taxes, Greene-Lewis said.
-“The IRS considers it property, so when it’s sold, it goes on same forms,” she said.
+The IRS views cryptocurrencies in a similar light as more traditional assets, like stocks and real estate, meaning gains in many cases are subject to capital gains taxes, Greene-Lewis says.
+“The IRS considers it property, so when it’s sold, it goes on same forms,” she says.

 How cryptocurrencies, as a capital asset, are taxed depends in part on the “character” of any gains or losses, according to the IRS.

-As of the 2018 tax year, long term gains (from holding an investment longer than a year) would be taxed at 20%, 15%, or zero, depending on an individual’s tax bracket.
-For short term gains (less than a year), a short-term capital gains tax is applied, equal to the ordinary income tax rate for the individual.
+“Long-term” gains (from holding an investment longer than a year) would be taxed at 20%, 15%, or zero (under new U.S. tax law), depending on an individual’s tax bracket.
+For “short-term” gains (less than a year), a short-term capital gains tax is applied, equal to the ordinary income tax rate for the individual.

 What if I had cryptocurrency losses?
 How do I handle those?